Okahyphen/mtd/README.md

 Tracks are executed in the order that they are passed to the command line application.

-If we ran our previous example as `node date-time since until --date="Jan 1, 2000"` we would see something like
+If we ran our previous example as `node date-time since until --date "Jan 1, 2000"` we would see something like

 ```
 Time since Jan 1, 2000